-Available Upper Shallow Aquifer data for Spring 2023 were insufficient to construct a comparable 5-foot elevation contour line as was done for Spring 2015.
-However, a review of the Spring 2023 groundwater elevation data in the Upper Shallow Aquifer compared to Spring 2015 data for the same wells indicates an average net increase in groundwater elevations of approximately 1.03 feet.
-Therefore, data that are available for EBP Subbasin indicate that the spring shallow groundwater levels have slightly increased and that potential concerns for seawater intrusion have not occurred.
+Available Upper Shallow Aquifer data for Spring 2024 were insufficient to construct a comparable 5-foot elevation contour line as was done for Spring 2015.
+However, a review of the Spring 2024 groundwater elevation data in the Upper Shallow Aquifer compared to the 5-foot groundwater elevation contour line indicates that groundwater elevations generally remain above 5 feet throughout the Subbasin (Figure 5-3).
+Therefore, data that are available for EBP Subbasin indicate that potential concerns for seawater intrusion have not occurred.